buddh4/lyvely/docker/README.md

 ```

 Running this command will create the following files
+- `docker/docker-compose.yml`: Docker compose file including a full build (see below)
 - `docker/config/lyvely.ts`: Api configuration file
-- `docker/config/web.env`: Frontend environment configuration (not used in `docker-compose` setup)
+- `docker/config/web.env`: Frontend environment configuration
-- `docker/config/ncinx.conf`: Nginx configuration, used for `Dockerfile.nginx` container
+- `docker/config/nginx.conf` Used by the nginx container (when running docker compose)
+- `docker/config/pwa.conf` The nginx config of the pwa application (when running docker compose)
+- `docker/config/docs.conf` The nginx config of the (optional) docs application (when running docker compose)

 #### 3. Review